Welcome to the Auction Sniper Help Library

 Auction Sniper gives each new user 3 free snipe credits.

 Each free snipe credit is good for one winning snipe.
-After these are used up, you must upgrade
+After these are used up,

 If you use a credit card, Auction Sniper